Efficient Uniform Negative Edge Weights: The Negative Edge Weight Model

-Observe that sampling from $\probCons_{G,\wInt}$ is trivial if $G$ is acyclic or if $\wInt$ does only contain positive values, as neither case can have negative cycles and all $w \in \wInt^m$ are consistent.
+\subparagraph*{Assumptions} For ease of exposition, we assume without loss of generality that (A1) $G$ is strongly connected and (A2) $\wInt$ contains positive and negative values.
+If (A1) does not hold, we may decompose~$G$ into strongly connected components and a residual acyclic graph in linear time~\cite{DBLP:journals/siamcomp/Tarjan72}, process the former independently, and trivially sample weights for the latter.
+As for (A2), observe that sampling from $\probCons_{G,\wInt}$ is trivial if $G$ is acyclic or if $\wInt$ does only contain positive values, as neither case can have negative cycles.
 Further, if $\wInt$ consists only of negative values, consistent weights exist iff $G$ is acyclic.
-Hence, we assume (but do not require) towards a more interesting setting that $G$ is strongly connected\footnote{ If not, we may decompose~$G$ into strongly connected components and a residual acyclic graph in linear time~\cite{DBLP:journals/siamcomp/Tarjan72}, process the former independently and trivially sample weights for the latter. } and that $\wInt$ is framed by positive and negative values.

-\paragraph*{Variants} It is natural to ask, whether ---for some number~$k \in \mathbb N$--- there exists a $w \in \setCons$ that has $k$ negative edges.
+\subparagraph*{Variants} It is natural to ask whether ---for some number~$k \in \mathbb N$--- there exists a $w \in \setCons$ that has $k$ negative edges.
 Unfortunately, this problem is NP-hard.
-This can be seen by a simple reduction from the NP-hard problem \emph{Directed Feedback Arc Set}~\cite{DBLP:conf/coco/Karp72}, which asks whether it suffices to remove $k$ edges from a directed graph to obtain an acyclic graph.
-We claim that this is the case iff there exist a weight function assigning negative weights to $m - k$ edges.
-Given a consistent weight function, note that the graph induced by the negative edges is acyclic.
-Thus, if there are $m - k$ negative edges, it suffices to remove the $k$ positive edges to obtain an acyclic graph.
+This can be seen by a simple reduction from the NP-hard problem \emph{Directed Feedback Arc Set}~\cite{DBLP:conf/coco/Karp72}, which asks whether one can remove $k$ edges from a directed graph to obtain an acyclic graph.
+This is the case iff there exists a consistent weight function $w$ assigning negative weights to $m - k$ edges.
+By definition, the graph induced by the negative edges is acyclic; removing the $k$ positive edges thus suffices to obtain an acyclic graph.
 Conversely, assume that removing $k$ edges results in an acyclic graph.
-Then assigning positive weights to these $k$ edges and negative weights to the remaining edges results in a consistent weight function.
-We note that this requires either to use of large positive weights or negative weights close to~$0$.
+Then assigning large positive weights to these $k$ edges and small negative weights to the remaining edges results in a consistent weight function.